-As a painting pioneer of wildlife art in Spain, Sosa has lost the fear of those who venture out into a completely new pictorial style in our country for the very first time.
+As a painting pioneer of wildlife art, Sosa has lost the fear of those who venture out into a completely new pictorial style in our country for the very first time.
 Delightfully refreshing to this genre of painting, often so saturated with the same motives.
 Really committed, Sosa abandoned the comforts of the city years ago to soak up the land.
 And his paintings transpire this.

 His works smell of ears of wheat, of golden sunsets among oaks, of free roaming wolves, of partridges (without being shot), of lush fields, nature in harmony with man.
 Surrounded by fields on all four sides, molded with a Mediterranean palette of ochre, sienna and olive greens, painted with a mastery that makes us experience the magic of being there

 in the Durán Gallery

 Manuel was born in Caceres.
 He worked as an illustrator of wild nature for more than twenty years, with hundreds of papers published by the most prestigious publishing houses in the country: Incafo, Natura, Periplo, Plaza & Janes, Planeta, Salvat, El Pais, Santillana, Anaya, etc.

 He worked on five encyclopedias, more than thirty books, hundreds of posters and pamphlets with illustrations of the most diverse themes.
 As a painter, since 1998, Manuel has had five solo- and seven group exhibitions.